Canadian oil sands producers stay defiant in face of price slump

 But these oil sands giants, which have billions of dollars sunk in existing projects, say they have no intention of shutting down operations, preferring to generate whatever cash they can from sales.

-A favorable exchange rate is also providing some relief, as producers pay costs in Canadian dollars and receive more valuable U.S. dollars for their crude.
+A favourable exchange rate is also providing some relief, as producers pay costs in Canadian dollars and receive more valuable U.S. dollars for their crude.

 Syncrude forecasts operating costs at C$45.69 ($38.07) per barrel in 2015.
 Oil sands crude trades at a discount to the West Texas Intermediate benchmark and the outright synthetic price dropped below $42 a barrel at one point last week.